CSC207-UofT/course-project-tut5101-hospital/Phase2/DesignDocument.md

     a `execute()` function that executes the said strategy.
 This way it would be easier to switch from one strategy to another at runtime.
 ## Use of GitHub Features
-   We have used the [Github project feature](https://github.com/CSC207-UofT/course-project-tut5101-hospital/projects/1) to track the works shared and we uses issues to highlight the fetures we want to work on.
+   We have used the [Github project feature](https://github.com/CSC207-UofT/course-project-tut5101-hospital/projects/1) to track the works shared and we uses issues to highlight the features we want to work on.
 We also linked the issues to corresponding pull request where the feture is implemented.
 We havew set up a CodeQL workflow action to analysis our code.
 We also created an empty wiki page on GitHub.
 ## Code Style and Documentation
 ## Testing
 ## Refactoring